-Growing Ester’s Biodiversity, or GEB, is a new program at the John Trigg Ester Library.
-The program was launched in early 2012 with a book and movie group.
-To sign up for the e-mail list, please contact us at firstname.lastname@example.org, or see our Facebook page and the library’s blog for the latest announcements.
+Growing Ester’s Biodiversity, or GEB, is a seed library & biodiversity education program at the John Trigg Ester Library, launched in early 2012.
+To sign up for the e-mail list, please contact us at email@example.com, or see our Facebook page and the library’s blog for the latest announcements.

 What is a seed library?

 A seed library, or community seed bank, is a way that the public can promote agricultural biodiversity specific to their local region, preserving heirloom garden varieties and learning about seed saving and starting.
 Members “check out” seeds from the library to grow in their gardens, and participate in workshops, reading groups, or other events.
 At the end of the growing season, selected seed suppliers or program members “return” seeds to the library for use next year.

 - Seed library FAQs: borrowing and returning seeds

 - Seed swap guidelines